iamjinlei/mdnotes/trading/statistics/5_sampling.md

     StdDev(X̄) = σ / sqrt(n)    also known as the true standard error of the mean

+### Why Does Sample Mean Variance V(X̄) Have Denominator n?

+Intuitively, as more sample size increases (i.e. more observations from one sample), the sample mean would get closer to the true mean.
+As a result the sample means are getting closer.
+Their variance becomes smaller (as n becomes larger).

-### Why Does Sample Variance Have n - 1 in the Denominator?
+### Why Does Sample Variance S² Have n - 1 in the Denominator?

 The reason we use n-1 rather than n is so that the sample variance will be an [unbiased estimator](1_definitions.md#key-concepts) of the population variance σ².
 That is: